beca-g/CV/README.md

 ### Problem Solver

-During my time in Fashion I developed a very keen eye for recongnising problems early and finding solutions fast.
-The enjoyment I get from fixing a problem was at the core of my decision in becoming a developer.
+During my time in Fashion I developed a keen eye for recognising problems early and finding solutions fast.
+The enjoyment I got from fixing a problem was at the core of my decision in becoming a developer.
 I get engrossed in barriers and bugs that inevitably arise within a project and love working to unblock them.
 I have found my commitment to this skill in particular has been a considerable advantage for me whilst studying software development.

 ### Drive

-I’m highly motivated, and unafraid of a challenge.
+I’m highly motivated and not afraid of a challenge.
 I completed the 12-week Makers Academy coding bootcamp as a remote student which required an incredible amount of discipline, focus and a large dose of self-belief.

 ### Communication

  I am an excellent communicator and team player.
 For many years I have worked in ever-changing teams across multiple accounts and collections.
-When a team changes regularly the ability to communicate the priority, current state and the unique challenges is an essential skill to keep the business moving without fault.
+When a team changes regularly, being a good communicator is key to keep things moving without fault.
+Having the ability to communicate the business’s unique challenges to new members has made me an excellent team player.

 ## Experience